 With regard to the poetic line specifically, its integrity as a “memorable unit of expression” (Cid Corman) relies more on the poet’s bewitching expression than any specific definition, whether it’s formal or not.
 A line of free verse can be just as memorable for its restraint and truth-telling as a formal line’s aural music, eliciting silence as much as sound between its words, as well as in its words; what Philip Levine called the unsayable in his poem “The Simple Truth”— truth that stays “unspoken” in “the back of your throat…made of that dirt we call earth, the metal we call salt,/ in a form we have no words for.”

 If poets wish to continue employing the line as “a memorable unit of expression,” then his or her task becomes far more difficult in writing freely without the mnemonic help of prosody and rhyme.
 She must write powerfully enough to allow her content alone to etch itself in her reader’s memory, no matter what shape or form it takes on the page.
 Lyrical truth-telling has resonated as powerfully in free verse as in formal verse throughout the centuries, and continues to do so, often appearing to poets as gift-like and even divine in its arrival from “elsewhere.”
 The poet Ruth Stone maintained that her poems came to her from across the universe.
-Samuel Taylor Coleridge credited a dream for “Kubla Khan” and Rumi Allah for their unslaked spontaneous inspiration.
-These two poets’ poems are formal but there are just as many examples of poetry stripped bare of meter and rhyme whose expression pierces memory with vatic economy.
+Samuel Taylor Coleridge credited a dream for “Kubla Khan” and Rumi Allah for his unslaked spontaneous inspiration.
+These three poets’ poems are formal but there are just as many examples of poetry stripped bare of meter and rhyme whose expression pierces memory with vatic economy.
 Here, for instance, is Herbert Mason’s powerful translation of 18 lines about grief from Gilgamesh, which was written over 3800 years ago, as just one powerful example:

 It is the that inner atmosphere that has